Practical Guidelines for Effective Dashboard Design

 As most of you may know, there are two types of typefaces: serif and sans-serif.
 Serif typefaces include Times New Roman, Clarendon, Lucida, Georgia, and Century.
 Sans-serif typefaces include Proxima Nova, Helvetica, Avenir, and Tahoma.

 It’s important to understand which font best suits a particular situation, as font plays an essential role in data visualization.
 For example, sans-serif fonts look better on low-resolution displays and when text is small and narrow.
-To avoid confusion when choosing the font for your dashboard, follow these rules:
+To avoid confusion when choosing the font for your dashboard design, follow these rules:

 #1 Highlight the text